danjac/blog-eo/posts/dokku_hetzner_deploy.md

 In [previous](/posts/dokku) [posts](/posts/starting-docker-file) I talked about [Dokku](https://dokku.com), a self-hosted Platform as a Service (PAAS) solution that you can run on Hetzner.

 This is a great solution for a single developer, when you want to launch a hobby side project or small business and you don't have a big budget.
-Here I go through the steps to launching your own micro-PAAS in just 15-20 minutes!
+Here I go through the steps to launching your own micro-PAAS in under 30 minutes!

 ## Prep